robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 ~~~~~~~~~~~~~~~~~

 Typically test cases, setups and teardowns are considered passed if
 all keywords they contain are executed and none of them fail.
-From
+It is
-Robot Framework 2.8 onwards, it is also possible to use BuiltIn_ keywords
+also possible to use BuiltIn_ keywords
 :name:`Pass Execution` and :name:`Pass Execution If` to stop execution with
 PASS status and skip the remaining keywords.